US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

-# Assignment 0 - Install tools and pre-requisites
+# Assignment 0 - Install tools and Azure pre-requisites

 ## Assignment goals

-In this assignment, you'll configure and make sure you have all the pre-requisites installed on your machine.
+In this assignment, you'll configure and make sure you have all the pre-requisites installed on your machine as well as have all the Azure resources created.
+Once you start creating the Azure resources you can move on to Assignment 1 while the resources get created, which can take from 5 to 25 minutes, depending on the region used.

 ## Step 1.
 Install pre-requisites